Her husband took his own life after he was bullied on the job

 Robert Duhaime’s employer denies bullying, but Workers’ Compensation Board has ruled differently

-For months leading up to her husband's death, Brenda says Bob was being bullied at work.
+For months leading up to her husband's death, Brenda says Robert, whom she calls Bob, was being bullied at work.

 The investigation found that Bob "experienced interpersonal incidents that were excessive and unusual in comparison to pressures and tensions experienced in normal employment."